Year 9 (Block 3)

 Dance at Sixth Form is for students who have a keen interest in developing their theoretical knowledge and understanding of Dance and interested in making links to improve both creative and technical skills in their practical work which in turn will lead to inspire a lifelong passion for Dance.

 Dance within the curriculum is both an academic and practical pursuit for the students.
-For an example of a recent workshop, with Alvin Alley American Dance Theatre, see here.
+View the latest Dance photo album.

 ISTD Ballet, Tap and Modern can all be taken as extra curricular activities with visiting peripatetic teachers.
 All A-Level Dance students are expected to take part in the extra Ballet class to help support their A-Level learning of ballet vocabulary and technique.

 Examining Board: AQA